e-picas/bash-library/doc/Common-options.md

 -   **-d | --working-dir=PATH**: redefine the working directory (default is the current directory),
 -   **-l | --log=FILENAME**: redefine a log filename to use.

-These options just enables or disables a constant flag in the environment ; to make them really "works", you will need to use some of the related functions of the library.
+These options just enables or disables a constant flag in the environment; to make them really "works", you will need to use some of the related functions of the library.
 See the [Global documentation](Global-doc.md) to learn more.